DaydreamDevelopment/megan-girard/_posts/2017-02-11-lets-talk-science.md

 date: 2017-02-11 12:18:00
 categories:
   - teaching
-image: /uploads/dfmmzzi3rmg-william-iven.jpg
+image: /uploads/9dtg44qhx1q-neven-krcmarek.jpg
-thumbnail: /uploads/dfmmzzi3rmg-william-iven.jpg
+thumbnail: /uploads/9dtg44qhx1q-neven-krcmarek.jpg
 ---

 Science is a subject that might be pushed aside until students have developed their basic math and literacy skills.
 Science is a wonderful subject.
-It really is.&nbsp;
+It really is.

 Science allows students to show their intelligence in a variety of different ways.
 Science DOES not have to be complicated.
 Science should be a time for fostering curiosity.
 Engaging students in fun and interactive activities is a good way to grab and maintain student attention.
 Below you will find some of the activities I was introduced to at a work shop put on by Lets Talk Science.
 All of these activities are fun and engaging and really allow students to learn scientific concepts in a way that they can understand.
 All of the materials needed for these activities can be found around the house, at the dollar store or even the local grocery store.
 Please remember: it is important to meet the needs of all of your students.
 Differentiate your lessons so all students can learn in the way that is best for them.